 Use this script to kick off a conversation with your kid.

 We might not want to think about our kids dealing with creepy people online.
-But for many parents, it’s the scariest thing about our kids’ digital lives.
-Although only 9 percent of kids get unwanted sexual solicitation online, and only 4 percent of predators try to make offline contact, it’s important to take precautions.
-We’re not always going to be with our kids, and — as painful as it sometimes is — we can’t control everything.
+But for many parents, it's the scariest thing about our kids' digital lives.
+Whether its unwanted sexual solicitation, a predator trying to make offline contact, or other inappropriate advances, it's important to make sure our kids know what to do if they ever encounter someone with bad intentions.
+We're not always going to be with our kids, and -- as painful as it sometimes is -- we can't control everything.
 Instead, we need to arm them with information.

 Ask your teen: What should you do if someone you don't know contacts you online?

 If they were persistent, I'd type, "I don't want to talk to you.
 Do not contact me again."

 If they continued, I'd block them and report their user information and wouldn't respond anymore.

 Follow-up: But what if they seem harmless and nice?
 Or what if they seem to know things about you?